H. B. Reese: Reese's Peanut Butter Cups

 By 1928, H. B. and Blanche had 16 children.
-That same year, Reese invented Reese's Peanut Butter Cups after one of his customers in Harrisburg, Pennsylvania reported supply problems with another confectioner who made a candy consisting of peanut butter covered with chocolate.
+That same year, Reese invented Reese's Peanut Butter Cups after one of his customers in Harrisburg, Pennsylvania, reported supply problems with another confectioner who made a candy consisting of peanut butter covered with chocolate.
 Reese developed an automated manufacturing process and the candy became part of his assorted chocolate line.
 Soon the company was packaging 120 individually wrapped pieces per box that sold for a penny per cup.
-Each candy wrapper prominently displaying the slogan: "Made in Chocolate Town, So They Must Be Good".
+Each candy wrapper prominently displayed the slogan: "Made in Chocolate Town, So They Must Be Good".
 Sales of the penny peanut butter cup helped Reese pay off the mortgages on both his house and factory by 1935.
 This was especially noteworthy since the United States was still in the grip of the Great Depression and chocolate was considered a luxury.

 The product gained in popularity and quickly became Reese's primary focus.
 During World War II, economic constraints and scarcity of materials led him to discontinue his other candies.
-In 1943, the five-cent cup was introduced and as packaging machine and plant automation were placed into production, the sales of Reese's Peanut Butter Cups doubled every four years.
+In 1943, the five-cent cup was introduced and as packaging machine and plant automation were placed into production, the sales of Reese's doubled every four years.

 Before Reese died in 1956, he began construction of a second plant located at 925 Reese Avenue, Hershey, Pennsylvania.
-Completed on November 30, 1957, this new modern plant contained 100,000 square feet of state-of-the-art manufacturing technology built at a cost equivalent of $6.9 million at a time when the sales of Reese's Peanut Butter Cups were equivalent to $125 million.
+Completed on November 30, 1957, this new modern plant contained 100,000 square feet of state-of-the-art manufacturing technology built at a cost equivalent of $6.9 million at a time when the sales of Reese's were equivalent to $125 million.